 Later, Kelly became the Charleston, SC Chapter Leader for a national non-profit and started a Victim Impact Panel program with the cooperation of Charleston County’s judges and law enforcement.
 She has lobbied in Washington, D.C. for ignition interlock laws and funding for technology and is a Certified Victim Advocate.
 She helped victims and their families write their victim impact statements for court, sat by their side during court proceedings and walked them through the court systems.
 In 2010, Kelly was recognized as the City of Charleston’s Volunteer of the Year.

 Kelly continues her speaking engagements in various local schools, Law Enforcement Network meetings, juvenile detention centers, and was on the local Kennedy Center’s underage drug, alcohol, and tobacco prevention board.
 She is a frequent guest on news broadcasts and a frequent contributor to local newspapers.
+Recently she was featured on Fox 24 Charleston.
 She was also asked to speak with the Turning Leaf Program at the Charleston County Jail, in which her topic was the crime of impaired driving.
 She is also a featured speaker with the Charleston County Juvenile Arbitration program.

 Kelly is a current speaker for WeSaveLives.org, an international collaborative organization with more than 60 partners around the world, whose mission is to prevent Drunk, Drugged, and Distracted Driving.